Bishopafl/Golang-tutorials/channels/README.md

 Concurrency - We can have multiple threads executing code.
 If one thread blocks, another one is picked up and worked on.

 Parallelism - Multiple threads executed at the exact same time to the nanosecond.
 Requires multiple CPU's.

+## Channels

+Channels communicate between Go Routines and routines can only be done between the routines.
+Created the same way we create other ‘values’ in Go.
+These are typed and the data between them must be the same type

+Go will throw errors if you put bool values within a channel that expects a string or int.